Applying for CAT 2026? Check here latest CAT exam eligibility criteria and academic requirement to appear for the national level MBA entrance exam.

 Certification granting organisation | 50% for General/EWS/NC-OBC & 45% for SC, ST, PwD candidates |

-Candidates who have post graduation degree can mention their PG qualification in the CAT form 2025.
-It is optional to fill PG details.
-However, mentioning PG qualification can be beneficial for students at the time of PI and admission shortlisting.
-Similarly, the option of mentioning professional degrees or additional degrees is also there in the CAT 2025 application form.
+Post graduation is a desirable requirement for CAT exam but not mandatory.
+Candidates who have post graduation degree can mention the scores in the CAT application form.
+Mentioning PG qualification will be beneficial for students at the time of PI and admission shortlisting, as it will give weightage to candidate’s overall profile.
+The option of mentioning professional degrees or additional degrees is also there in the CAT 2026 application form.
+So, mention all you relevant qualification as the CAT 2026 application form will be used for IIM PI shortlisting.

 CAT Eligibility Criteria: General and NC-OBC Candidates